 Saying Nothing – Silence

-One of the best ways to stop all communication is saying nothing.
+One of the best ways to stop all communication is by saying nothing.
 It doesn’t matter if you don’t know what to say, you’re afraid to say what’s on your mind, or it’s a way of punishing the speaker.
 It doesn’t matter.
 All communication stops.
 Silence prevails!!

 My dad was one who refused to speak.
 You always knew if he was upset because he wouldn’t talk.
 Sometimes this would go on for days.